arrowtype/type-x/README.md

 Type-X is currently unlisted from the Chrome Web Store for maintenance.<br/>However, it can still be used in Chrome Developer Mode (see <a href="https://github.com/arrowtype/type-x#install-in-developer-mode">below</a>).
 </h3>

-UPDATE, SEP 2025: [We are working to relist it on the Chrome Web Store!](https://github.com/arrowtype/type-x/issues/125) If it’s not there yet, you can use it in Chrome Developer Mode, but please check back soon, as this should be changed soon!
+UPDATE, OCTOBER 2025: [We are working to relist it on the Chrome Web Store!](https://github.com/arrowtype/type-x/issues/125) If it’s not there yet, you can use it in Chrome Developer Mode, but please check back soon, as this should be changed soon!

 ---